input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-06-13.md

 There are currently 2,004 projects building on Cardano, with 820 focused on non-NFT use cases and 1,184 related to NFTs.
 The number of delegated wallets reached 1.33 million, up 0.04% since last week.
 Native tokens total 10.83 million, with 216,879 token policies – both showing slight weekly growth.

 The number of Plutus scripts stands at 138,365, among which 7,213 are Aiken scripts.
 Transactions on the network reached 110.43 million, a 0.20% increase since the previous week.
-There are now 1,352 DReps registered, up 0.44%.
+There are now 1,352 delegated representatives (DReps) registered, up 0.44% since last week.
 GitHub activity also rose, with 278 commits recorded – a 32% increase from the previous week.

 In other news: